vikingsheepart/budget-app/README.md

 #### Rendering blank page when running dev-server

-TL;DR: the output HTML file might be of production version, so the dev-server cannot access the JS file with the file's references.
+TL;DR: the HTML output might be of the production version, so the dev-server cannot access the correct JS source file.

 Re-build the development version by running: